 Education is the ticket to being a great nurse.

 One of the best ways RNs can ensure a rewarding career for themselves is to pursue advanced education.
 With all of the opportunities coming our way, it behooves a nurse to be the most effective care giver possible.
 A nurse can do this by building on her current practice, becoming aware of new knowledge and evidence-based research, and developing leadership skills.
-By earning a BSN or MSN, a nurse will not only ensure a more fulfilling career, but will earn greater respect of team members, increase job security, and possibly even achieve a greater position or pay.
+If you look at accelerated nursing programs info here you will see that it has become even easier to earn your BSN degree, and by earning a BSN, or even an MSN, a nurse will not only ensure a more fulfilling career, but will earn greater respect of team members, increase job security, and possibly even achieve a greater position or pay.